Thomas Frank (football manager): Premier League (2021–2025)

+Tottenham Hotspur

+On 12 June 2025, Frank replaced Ange Postecoglou as the head coach of Tottenham Hotspur, signing a contract until 2028.
+Brentford received £10 million in compensation.

+On 13 August 2025, Frank managed his first official game for Tottenham in the 2025 UEFA Super Cup, losing to Paris Saint-Germain 4–3 on penalties following a 2–2 draw in normal time.
+He won his first league game in charge, defeating Burnley 3–0 in Tottenham's season opener.

 Personal life

-Frank was awarded a BA in Physical Education by the Copenhagen Institute of Sports Medicine in 1999 and studied sport psychology and coaching-based leadership at the same institution between 2002 and 2005.
+Frank is married and has three children.
+He was awarded a BA in Physical Education by the Copenhagen Institute of Sports Medicine in 1999 and studied sport psychology and coaching-based leadership at the same institution between 2002 and 2005.
 He also worked at a kindergarten and later taught at Ishøj Business College in 2004.
-Prior to moving to London in December 2016, Frank lived in Hvidovre.
-He is married and has three children and has a dog named Torben.
+Prior to moving to London in December 2016, Frank and his family lived in Hvidovre.
+Frank was a member of the BBC Sport commentary team at Euro 2024.